 Then, the website will lead you through a series of questions.
 It took me only about a minute to complete the questionnaire.

-Once you're done with that, you'll be asked to provide your name, email address, and phone number.
-One of Retirable's advisors will call you for a free consultation to discuss your goals and help design your plan.
-You also have the option to schedule a specific time to speak with a representative, which busy users (like myself) will appreciate.
+Once you’re done with that, you’ll be asked to provide your name, email address, and phone number.
+One of Retirable’s advisors will text you to schedule a free consultation and discuss your goals and help design your plan.

 After your call with the advisor, you can decide if Retirable is right for you and sign up for their services.